Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==

+= WIP 4.4.4 =
+- More texts are now translatable.
+POT file updated.

 = 4.4.3 =
 - Added button customization options (in the advanced settings) for the smart paypal checkout button.